Dockshare’s guide to being the best guest

 3. Drive safely

-As an organization with a mission to make the water accessible to everyone, we want all our members to be courteous hosts and guests, so that dock owners continue to say Be Our Guest to boaters.
-Visit our blog next month for Part 2 of Being a Great Guest where we’ll share our team members’ favorite host gifts.
+At Dockshare, our mission is to make the water accessible to everyone.
+We encourage all our members to be thoughtful hosts and respectful guests, ensuring that dock owners continue to extend their warm welcome to boaters.
+Be sure to check out our blog next month for Part 2 of Being a Great Guest, where we’ll share our team’s favorite host gift ideas.